Vigils, rallies mark day of awareness for Indigenous victims - WTMJ

 ALBUQUERQUE, N.M.
 (AP) — Some shared agonizing stories of frustration and loss.
 Others prayed and performed ceremonies.
 All called for action.

-Across the U.S. on Wednesday, family members, advocates and government leaders commemorated a day of awareness for the crises of violence against Indigenous women and children.
-They met at virtual events, vigils and rallies at state capitols and raised their voices on social media.
+Across the U.S. on Wednesday, family members, advocates and government leaders commemorated a day of awareness for the crisis of violence against Indigenous women and children.
+They met at virtual events, vigils and rallies at state capitols, and raised their voices on social media.

 In Washington, a gathering hosted by U.S. Interior Secretary Deb Haaland and other federal officials started with a prayer asking for guidance and grace for the Indigenous families who have lost relatives and those who have been victims of violence.